paichunlin/Build_LLM_From_Scratch/README.md

 Here is the model architecture diagram that I implemented:
 <img width="801" height="542" alt="Screenshot 2025-12-01 at 9 24 08 PM" src="https://github.com/user-attachments/assets/ba762af9-654d-435f-b5c8-8e4b93657397" />

+FlashAttention-2 source code is also included for performance optimization.

 ### Prepare data
 Please follow the instructions to prepare the training and validation data: